Top 10 things to do in Papeete

 1 - Stroll around the waterfront

-You can start the walk, from Place Vaiate’s trailers and up along the waterfront.
+You can start the walk, from Place Vaiate’s trailers and up along the waterfront (you can do snorkel to admire the coral reef).
 You will first going front of the city’s port, with its boats, and catamarans for Tetiaroa.
-Then, you arrive on the famous Paofai Park where everyone comes to stroll and admire the view of Moorea Island.
+Then, you arrive on the famous Paofai Park where everyone comes to stroll and admire the view of Moorea Island (Oceania).
 You finish the walk in front of Toata’s concert hall!
 The walk through Papeete allows you to enjoy the local life!

 Eat at “Roulottes” in French Polynesia is like an institution.
 Everyone does it, locals, expats, elders or youngsters.
 We enjoy the atmosphere, easy-going and very friendly.